braintree/popup-bridge-ios/README.md

 Frequently Asked Questions
 --------------------------

-### What does PopupBridge do?

-PopupBridge allows iOS apps to simulate the opening of a popup window from a WKWebView by opening the popup URL in an SFSafariViewController instead.

-It also allows the simulated popup window to send data back to the parent page.

 ### Why use PopupBridge?

 WKWebView can open popups through its [`WKUIDelegate`](https://developer.apple.com/reference/webkit/wkuidelegate), which can be implemented to present the popup in a new WKWebView.